deepkit-community/nx-plugins/README.md

 ## Getting Started

-The easiest way to use the generator is to scaffold a new NX monorepo
+The easiest way to use the generator is to scaffold a new NX monorepo.
+When prompted, select the `empty` option unless you are familiar with NX monorepos and would like to add some additional app scaffolding (eg for a front end application).

 ```shell
 npx create-nx-workspace@latest test-deepkit